Archiving New Naturals¶

-In the same way that family recipes are contested, and cooks claim to have the "ultimate" recipe to a ragu bolognese, material recipes will be contested.
+In the same way that family recipes are contested, and cooks claim to have the "ultimate" recipe to a ragu bolognese, material recipes will be contestedand pose dilemmas in terms of sustainability, techniques and origins.
 We've seen this in the myriad ways people craft and form materials in the context of this Fabricademy course.
 Great value could be added if collaborative databases also facilitated debate, feedback and forking of recipes.
 With detailed peer reviews and simple rating tools we might be able start to see patterns as to which technique work best for whom.
 Where are they in the world?
 What are their environmental conditions and which type of ingredient are they using?

 A platform like Materiom might also benefit from acknowledging more explicitly where these crafts practices are coming from, and taking a more critical stance as to when something is more sustainable.
 As no material is perfect or without issues, we need more concrete handles for assessing the ethics of using certain materials in particular context or applications.
 Expanding the amount and type of entry fields required when submitting a new recipe could potentially help our community of "material nerds" deepen their understanding of what they are working with, so material activism extends beyond the ecological, into the social, cultural, political, and technical.

 Shooting a tactility impression for archiving, Loes Bogers, 2020

 - Wat is composteerbaar?
 (EN: What is compostable?), Online composteerwijzer, Vlaco, n.d. link